Hieromon/AutoConnect/mkdocs/datatips.md

 The easiest way is to use the [Arduino Time Library](https://www.pjrc.com/teensy/td_libs_Time.html).
 Sketches must accommodate differences in date and time formats depending on the time zone.
 You can absorb the difference in DateTime format by using `sscanf` function.[^1]

-[^1]:It can not be used with the old Arduino core.
+[^1]:The ssanf library function cannot be used with the old Arduino core.

 ```cpp
 #include <TimeLib.h>